faceleg/ankiai-sentences/README.md

-# Anki AI - Add example sentences to your Anki notes with ChatGPT
+# Anki AI - Create Sentences from Words With ChatGPT

 > _Note: This README has been improved by ChatGPT 😀_